samhinton88/ghostly-loader/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A wepback loader which allows developers to write `ghosts`, or substitute versions of their code which are inserted at build time.
+A wepback loader which allows developers to write alternate versions of your code (AKA `ghosts`), which are inserted into your codebase during bundling.

+Developers can then control which version of their code executes at run time.

 Try using ghostly for:
 - A/B/C... testing
 - Running a different set of code given a certain context (e.g. locale, localStorage)

 ## Installation and Use With Webpack
-The loader is built to work in tandem with the `ghostly-controller`:
+The loader is built to work in tandem with the `ghostly-controller`, which is a library for helping you orchestrate when your `ghost`s should appear:

 ```sh
 npm i --save-dev ghostly-loader